xingjunm/Awesome-Large-Model-Safety/README.md

   **What Are the Fundamental Vulnerabilities of Language Models?**
   LLMs are prone to adversarial inputs, biases, and prompt manipulation.
 Research must explore how these vulnerabilities stem from model architectures and training data to develop effective defenses.

-  **How Vulnerabilities Propagate Across Modalities**
+  **How Vulnerabilities Propagate Across Modalities?**
-  Multi-modal models introduce new risks, as vulnerabilities in one modality (e.g., vision) may influence others (e.g., language).
-The interactions between modalities remain poorly understood, requiring holistic defense strategies.
+  As Multi-modal Large Language Models (MLLMs) integrate diverse modalities, new vulnerabilities arise.
+Vision encoders are known to be sensitive to subtle, continuous perturbations in pixel space, while language models are vulnerable to adversarial characters, words, or prompts.
+The interaction between modalities and how vulnerabilities in one modality propagate to others remains poorly understood.

   **Diffusion Models for Visual Content Generation Lack Language Capabilities**
   Despite their success in visual content creation, diffusion models struggle with language comprehension, leading to unintended outputs.
 Integrating linguistic capabilities remains an open challenge.